 Almost a third of all carbonated beverages sold in the United States are diet.
 But are these drinks really any healthier?
 Not particularly.
 They might not contain 10 teaspoons of sugar, but it has it own problems: caffeine, acids that promote tooth erosion; and artificial sweeteners.
 Diet sodas may not even help ward off weight gain.

-artificial sweeteners can interfere with the body's natural ability to regulate calorie intake.
+An explanation may come via a recent animal study at Purdue University.
+The found that artificial sweeteners can interfere with the body's natural ability to regulate calorie intake.
 This could mean people who consume artificially sweetened items are more likely to overindulge.

 Sugar-free drinks aren't healthier for your pearly whites, either.